Thomas-Chabot/Sset/README.md

   Run node server.js and the server will start listening Go to http://localhost:2406/sset.html

-Exercise is currently hardcoded (add, add, remove) Server is a basic static server.
+Exercise is randomly generated within modules/sset.js and a new copy is generated with every request to /ssetExercise Server is a basic static server.